capt-clay10/EasyGSH-and-Delft3d-companion/README.md

 * xarray

 # UPDATES
-* New Standalone GUI added for windows (EasyD3d.exe)
+* New Standalone GUI added for Windows (EasyD3d.exe)
 * Add desired sea level rise to extracted water level time series (.bct files)
 * The script can extract boundary conditions for overlapping years. ( for example: when your simulation runs over 2003 December to 2004- January)
 * The script now also writes an mdw file with extracted xy boundary coordinates.